Nez21/NovelTL/src/main/nodes/style-editor.prompt.md

   - Flag if specific, visceral source words (e.g., "mangled," "wretched", "shrieked") are diluted into generic safe terms (e.g., "hurt," "sad", "shouted").
 Include the paragraph ID.
 - **Metaphor Flatness:**
   - Flag if a vivid metaphor in the Source is flattened into a literal description in the Draft.
 Include the paragraph ID.
-- **Anachronism:**
+- **Anachronism (The Blacklist):**
-  - Check against `setting`.
+  - Check against `Global Context` -> `vocabularyConstraints`.
 Flag vocabulary that breaks immersion for that time period (e.g., "Okay," "Guys," "Download" in a pre-modern setting).
 Include the paragraph ID.

 ## Constraints
 - **Stay in your Lane:** Do NOT flag "Wrong Names," "Gender Errors," "Physical Impossibilities," or "Glossary Failures."
 The Accuracy Editor handles those.